kiis-cybersecurity-and-ethics/kiis-cybersecurity-and-ethics.github.io/index-2024.md

 - Lightly research any of the ideas that you find confusing in the reading.
 Give URLs for any sources you use.
 - Summarize the key ideas from the reading, incorporating your research.
-- Which of the attacks in this chapter do you find the most scary?
+- Which of the attacks in this reading assignment do you find the most scary?
 Explain why.

 ## Day 6: June 4, 2:00-3:30 - First Floor